tejastank/achilterm/README.md

 # Web Based Terminal Access Control Solution, SnippetBucket.com

-Achilterm is a web based terminal forked from Ajaxterm which was inspired by Anyterm.

-Achilterm is Ajaxterm ported from QWeb to WebOb and without Sarissa dependency.

-Achilterm is written in python (and some AJAX javascript for client side) and depends only on python2.5 or better.
+Written in python (and some AJAX javascript for client side) and depends only on python2.5 or better.

-Achilterm is **very simple to install** on Linux, MacOS X, FreeBSD, Solaris, cygwin and any Unix that runs python2.5.
+**very simple to install** on Linux, MacOS X, FreeBSD, Solaris, cygwin and any Unix that runs python2.5.

 Support & Implementation Powered By SnippetBucket.com
 Contact us: snippetbucket@gmail.com